Communication Studies 394-0: Undergraduate Research Seminar

 The draft is not meant to be a complete version of the paper.
 It’s expected that the draft will be incomplete in some ways—even in some significant ways.
 For example, large sections of the paper may not yet be written.

 But the draft should be able to give both the larger outline of the paper and some substantial portions of the writing.
 For example, the draft should have both a clear statement of purpose and an organizational forecast (that is, it should convey some sense of the paper’s outline).

 The farther along the draft is, the more useful will be the commentary on the draft.
 The draft is the last opportunity to get feedback that improves the paper.
 (Whatever feedback is received on the final paper will of course come too late to permit making the paper better.)

 Requirements for the final paper:

-The final paper is due at class on Monday 24 May.
+The final paper is due by 5:00 p.m.
+CT on Tuesday 1 June.
 The final paper is submitted digitally (e.g., a Word document) as an email attachment.